Last updated Feb 11, 2026.

 How it works:

 IBM Watson Health demonstrates how goal-based AI assists doctors in making informed decisions.
-According to Harvard Medical School, AI-assisted diagnostics improve accuracy by up to 20% in complex cases while reducing diagnostic time by 50%.
+According to Harvard Medical School research, AI-assisted diagnostics improve accuracy by up to 20% in complex cases while reducing diagnostic time by 50%.

 Companies like Amazon rely on goal-based logistics AI to manage millions of daily deliveries.
 McKinsey & Company reports that AI-powered supply chain optimization reduces logistics costs by 15% and improves delivery times by 35%.